General & Pediatric Dermatology

 When to Come In

-- Lesions growing rapidly in number or size
+- Warts growing rapidly in number or size

 - Warts on the face, genitals, or around nails